 Since 2003, Mercy Corps has been working to support Jordanians as well as Syrian refugees who have fled to the country.
-Last year we supported more than 1 million people.
-Our programmes strive to meet basic needs, build strong and engaged communities, increase economic opportunities, and promote growth that also protects scarce natural resources.
+In 2019, we provided assistance to 1.2 million people all across Jordan.

-This population influx further strains Jordan’s already overburdened education, health, public service and natural resource infrastructures affecting both refugees as well as Jordanian host communities.
+This population influx has placed substantial strain on Jordan’s already overburdened education, health, public service and natural resource infrastructures, affecting both refugees as well as Jordanian host communities.
 High unemployment rates and a rising cost of living can also be a source of tension within communities.
 Around 36 per cent of Jordanian youth are unemployed, and only 14 per cent of women participate in the formal labour market — one of the lowest rates in the world.

-Additionally, Jordan is one of the most water-scarce countries in the world and relies on imports for 96% of its energy needs.
-With a rapidly expanding population (the population is expected to double by 2047), meeting water demands has become more critical than ever.
+Jordan is one of the most water-scarce countries in the world and relies on imports for 96% of its energy needs.
+With a rapidly expanding population (expected to double by 2047), meeting water demands has become more critical than ever.

 Mercy Corps sees Jordan as a place beyond refuge, shaped by the crises on its borders, but not defined by them.
 We acknowledge these challenges while also seeing the opportunity for Jordanians and Syrian refugees to build better lives.

 From providing psychosocial support to helping entrepreneurs grow their businesses, we ensure solutions are community-led and market-driven.
 Underpinning all of our work is a determined focus on resilience — on the systems, institutions, markets and social structures that will continue responding to shocks long after Mercy Corps is gone.

 - Resilient individuals

 As Jordan faces COVID‑19, we are adapting our programmes so that we can still safely support the communities we serve and help to prevent the spread of the virus.

 We respond to the emotional, psychological and physical needs of Jordan’s most vulnerable populations including Syrian refugees, people with disabilities and at-risk adolescents.